ePartner Involvement & Sponsorship Opportunities

 HackPack Capture The Flag (CTF) Competition

-LadyWolf CSC Secrets
+LadyWolf CSC Secrets Packages

-Navigating Networking Event
+Navigating Networking Event [max of 3 sponsors]

 Outreach & Broadening Participation Initiative

 This broad initiative involves a comprehensive strategy designed to broaden participation of under-represented student groups entering the computer science discipline at NC State.
 It addresses both attraction and retention, with a strategic focus on increasing diversity in the talent pipeline.
 Our comprehensive multi-media communications campaign involves developing outreach connections with targeted high schools and middle schools, identifying and connecting with expanded pool of prospects, updating and refining all collateral and promotional materials, making ongoing enhancements and updates to the Future Students web portal to include the creation of 2-3 alumni profile features and/or videos each semester, and developing sound evaluation methods and tools.
-Retention-focused efforts include, but not limited to our special “mindset” video series in CSC intro classes, unique conference experiences, developmental/training opportunities, mentoring efforts, networking events, etc. Sponsors of this initiative will have the opportunity to participate in a variety of unique outreach and engagement events throughout the year.
+Retention-focused efforts include, but not limited to our special “mindset” video series in CSC intro classes, unique conference experiences, developmental/training opportunities, mentoring efforts, networking events, etc.

 Senior Design Center “CSC Entrepreneurs” Project

-Senior Design Center “Posters & Pies” Event Sponsorship
+Senior Design Center “Posters & Pies” Event Sponsorship [max of 4 each - slots limited]

 Fall or Spring – At the end of every semester, student project teams present summary project presentations and hands-on demos of their semester's project work to sponsors and VIP corporate guests.
 Approximately 300-500 people attend this event.
 Your sponsorship covers refreshments and collateral.
+Sponsors are welcome to attend the event.

 Strategic Advisory Board Networking Breakfast & Lunch